-When screening infants and toddlers 0-3 years of age for hearing loss, OAE is usually the optimal tool, because it does not require a behavioral response from the child and is quick, painless, portable, and reliable.
+When screening infants and toddlers 0-3 years of age for hearing loss, OAE is usually the optimal tool, because it does not require a behavioral response from the child and is quick, painless, portable, and reliable (see Figure 1).
 Audiometry has traditionally been the preferred method for screening older children who are developmentally mature enough to respond to instruction and provide a consistent behavioral response.
 There are, however, many children 3-5 years of age who have developmental delays or difficulty following directions and are therefore unable to complete pure-tone audiometric screening.
-Thus, for a large percentage of young children, OAE is the most reliable screening method (see Figure 1).
-A 6-minute video introduction to OAE screening can be found at http://www. kidshearing.org/IntrotoOAEScreening.
+Thus, for a large percentage of young children, OAE is the most reliable screening method.
+A 6-minute video introduction to OAE screening can be found: kidshearing.org/ videos/IntrotoOAEScreening